metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

     Provides markdown language features

-9. [XML Tools][extension xml]
+9. [XML][extension xml]

-    Useful for navigation of xml files, can also help to detect issues with xml
+    Useful for xml language support, can also help to detect issues with xml

 10. [Log File Highlighter][extension logs]